 Graduate assistantships are an important form of financial support for degree-seeking graduate students and are offered by each of the graduate programs.
 Assistantships are granted in the form of tuition waiver and can vary from a one credit waiver to (nine) credits or the maximum tuition charge per semester, whichever is applicable.
 Awards are made on a semester basis during the academic year (August-May).
-Nominations are made by the faculty and program director of each graduate program and are the forwarded to the Director of the Office of Graduate Studies for final approval.
-Students who are approved for an assistantship will receive an offer-of-appointment letter from the Director.
+Nominations are made by the faculty and program chair of each graduate program and are then forwarded to the Director of the Office of Graduate Admissions for final approval.
+Students who are approved for an assistantship will receive an offer-of-appointment letter from the Office of Graduate Admissions.

 The main purpose of a graduate assistantship is to further the professional and/or academic development of the graduate student.
 While the graduate assistant's duties may involve some clerical work, the assistantship is expected to serve as a meaningful learning experience.
 For example, a graduate assistant may:

 - Work collaboratively with faculty on a research or program project

 - Work collaboratively with faculty on curricular projects for an undergraduate course

 - Gather and analyze data for the program

 - Perform other tasks as determined by the student's graduate program